 Most berries have a good nutritional profile and are typically high in antioxidants, fiber, and vitamins and minerals.
-Better yet, no only are berries incredibly delicious and fulfilling, they also can help prevent and treat a variety of conditions including heart disease, brain disorders, high blood pressure, diabetes, arthritis, and many other well-known diseases.
+Better yet, not only are berries incredibly delicious and fulfilling, but they can also help prevent and treat a variety of conditions including heart disease, brain disorders, high blood pressure, diabetes, arthritis, and many other well-known diseases.
 Here are the top 3 healthiest berries and why you should begin to incorporate them into your diet today.

 Vitamin C: 24% of the RDI